Concrete Slab Slope: Comprehensive Guide [2024]

 The truth is the required concrete slab slope depends on several factors like precipitation, landscape, surface texture, slab use, etc.

-For example a patio should have a low concrete slab slope as it typically has a smooth texture and high foot traffic.
+For example, a patio should have a low concrete slab slope as it typically has a smooth texture and high foot traffic.
 A slope of 1% will be sufficient to drain water without creating a slip hazard.

 The potential risk of damage to stored property in a garage can be quite high, in case there is water pooling.
-The epoxy coating on the garage floor makes it very smooth and improves water flow rate.
+The epoxy coating on the garage floor makes it very smooth and improves the water flow rate.
 Nonetheless, I recommend that the garage floor slope should be around 2% to mitigate any risks.

 Driveways, on the other hand, should have a concrete slab slope of 2%, or even more, as they have a rough surface and are directly exposed to rainfall.
-Of course the slope must be away from the house.
+Of course, the slope must be away from the house.

 How to Pour a Concrete Slab with a Slope